Renault Trafic: Second generation (X83; 2001)

 The second Trafic resulted from a joint venture between German Opel, Japanese Nissan, and French Renault.
 It is also sold as an Opel/Vauxhall Vivaro and Nissan Primastar.

 Designed by Renault's corporate design department based within the company's Technocentre outside Paris, the Trafic was developed by the engineering team of Renault's light commercial vehicle unit at Villiers-Saint-Frédéric.
 Manufactured by GM Manufacturing Luton at its plant in Luton — beside Primastar and the Vivaro — the Trafic was the first Renault vehicle to be built in the United Kingdom in more than thirty years.

 In an agreement between Renault and Nissan, versions of the van are also manufactured at Nissan's plant in Barcelona, Spain.
-In particular, high roof versions for Vauxhall, Renault, and Nissan are made in Barcelona because the Luton assembly plant has a low roof which cannot accommodate the extra height of the high roof.
+In particular, high roof versions for Opel, Vauxhall, Renault, and Nissan are made in Barcelona because the Luton assembly plant has a low roof which cannot accommodate the extra height of the high roof.

-The van exists in several versions, from a three seater with all the rear space available for loads, to a nine seater.
+The van exists in several versions, from a three seater with all the rear space available for loads, to a nine seater, also known as a "Passenger van".
 Its name is based on the French word for "trade" or "traffic" (depending on the context).
-The van was designed by Renault in Paris, and both Renault and Opel versions are manufactured by Opel at their plant in Luton.
+The van was designed by Renault in Paris, and both Renault-Nissan and Opel/Vauxhall versions are manufactured by Opel/Vauxhall at their plant in Luton.
 In 2012, production of the Vauxhall Vivaro totalled 36,982 and 16,483 for the Renault Trafic.

 A mild facelift in October 2006 had the orange indicators swapped for clear ones, which were more integrated into the headlamp housings.
-On the Opel model, the indicators moved from the front bumpers, up into the headlamp housings, thus looking more similar to the Renault.
+On the Opel/Vauxhall model, the indicators moved from the front bumpers, up into the headlamp housings, thus looking more similar to the Renault one.
 Production ended in June 2015.